IBM-Automation-SPGI/Event-Automation-PoT/3/index.md

     ### Configuring an event source for New Customers

-    The configurations performed for the `STUDENTXX.ORDERS` topic now (Steps 4 – 12) must now be repeated for the `STUDENTXX.CUSTOMERS` topic.
+    The configurations performed for the `STUDENTXX.ORDERS` topic (Steps 4 – 12) must now be repeated for the `STUDENTXX.CUSTOMERS` topic.

     ---